 Reinventing Your Writing for Government in a New World

-For decades, public sector writing has been identified with a formal, almost parental, tone.
-Government communication – from letters and forms to web content and emails – has included dense, jargon-heavy, and unclear messaging.
-Unfortunately, this style of writing has been accepted as the norm.
+For decades, the public sector was known for its formal, almost parental, tone.
+Government communication – from letters and forms to web content and emails – was often dense and jargon-heavy, with convoluted and ambiguous messaging.
+This was accepted as the norm.

 Who Should Attend